Witness Post: Apotheosis of Big Floyd

 We are sick to our stomachs and so sad about the state of racism in America.
 Atrocities continue today against all people of color.
 Blacks, in particular, fear for their lives in the streets, on the sidewalks, in the public parks of America.
 Everyone is asking what it means to be an American today?
 And how did we get to this point?

-Although I would not say I am an Al Sharpton fan, I have had a change of heart.
+Although I would not say I am a Rev. Al Sharpton fan, I have had a change of heart.
 I was moved to tears this week by his impassioned eulogy for George Floyd.
 Rev. Sharpton called Floyd an “ordinary brother” from Houston’s housing projects who “nobody thought much about.”

-People called him Perry, and George and Big Floyd.
+People called him Perry, George and Big Floyd.
 How could this man with lots of nicknames, an ordinary brother from the projects, become a central figure in a generational movement, an apocalyptic moment for Black Lives Matter?
-He was no angel.
+He was no angel, after all.
 Didn’t his time in jail and a long rap sheet of run-ins with the law put an indelible stain on this brother?
 It’s time to say, NO!

-There are many reasons that could have changed the negative narrative.
+There are many scenarios that could have changed the negative narrative in his life.

 Looking to find a thread of reason amidst the insanity swirling around the murder of George Floyd, Rev. Sharpton took the reality of Floyd’s life and the cruelty of his death, and re-framed the story: “When I stood at that spot (in Minneapolis), the reason it got to me is that George Floyd’s story has been the story of black folks.
 Because, ever since 401 years ago, the reason we could never be who we wanted and dreamed of being is you kept your knee on our neck.”